Birdsnest/rackconnect/README.md

 ### Testing
 * To use the built-in mock server (recommended for normal development).
 This testing method alleviates the need to contact RackConnect's API but does create a potential break between mock and service.

+    * Copy `.fog-example` to `.fog` and fill in your RackConnect credentials.
+      These are required even to test with the mock server.

     * `rake mock:server` and a Sinatra app will start.
 This app will accept only URIs supported by RackConnect.
 Each successful response is a JSON blob that is documented as the appropriate response.

     * Open a new tab and run `rake mock:spec` to run the test suite.
 This method is a wrapper to RSpec and it knows to use the mock server.